jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/synonyms%7Cmanaging_synonyms_and_list_of_synonyms/delete%7Cdeleting_a_list_of_synonyms%7C2.md

 - _**list_name**_ (required): The name of the list to delete.

 ### Success response
-Synonym list has been deleted.
+The list of synonyms has been deleted.

 **HTTP code:**
 200